Financial Information and Reports

 - Community Engagement & Impact

-The detailed criteria and scoring weights in each category are outlined in Appendix A [PDF - 35 KB].
+The detailed criteria and scoring weights in each category are outlined in Appendix A of the Grant-in-Aid Policy.

 Council may allocate Grant-in-Aid funding in the budget for extraordinary requests received during the calendar year (e.g. one-time grant applications).